Paintings of extreme heights

-Nothing better than reading his words in order understand his art:
+Nothing better than reading his words in order to understand his art:

-“I think nature will remain an inexhaustible source of inspiration and will be represented infinitly.
+“I think nature will remain an inexhaustible source of inspiration and will be represented infinitely.
 For eons of time and according to their civilisations, most human beings have depended on nature for the best – life – as well as for the worst – death -.

-From the human societies, artists always arose to illustrate such connivance, solidarity and implication through writing, music, painting, sculpture…
+From human societies, artists always arose to illustrate such connivance, solidarity and implication through writing, music, painting, sculpture…

 Chinese painter Shitao built his whole work on this premise.
 He was strongly convinced that painting nature was life.
 If figurative painting consists in catching nature’s intimate realities – immanence – and if abstract painting allows to extract and singularize some aspects of these realities through concepts, ideas, and art – transcendence 0, the canvas has taught me that there is no use to oscillate between two poles, In an intimate relationship figurative art and abstract art are part of a whole”